simark/libdelorean/README.md

   * **Persons in charge of multiple projects**
     * _Keys_: individual projects.
-    * _Interval payload_: name of the person in charge of a project associated with the interval's key.
+    * _Interval value_: name of the person in charge of a project associated with the interval's key.
     * _State change_: when the charge of a given project is transfered from one person to another, an interval is created.